Xevia28/Xevia28/README.md

 # 💫 About Me:
 My name is Jigme Namgyal and I'm currently majoring in blockchain specialization in Gyalpozhing College of Information Technology in Bhutan.
-I'm currently working on a DAO project for Bhutan Parliament Voting called GovChain.
+I'm currently in my final year of college.

 ## 🌐 Socials: